-How do you know what the proper amount of grip pressure is, with the bowling ball in your hand, throughout a shot?
-As Coach Erik Vermilyea of Track explains, you need to have your grip pressure as light as possible, which means little to no squeezing.
-This will be different for everyone, so learn the warning signs that identify excess grip pressure, to better help limit it.
+When the bowling ball is in your hand, how do you know what the proper amount of grip pressure is throughout a shot?
+As Coach Erik Vermilyea of Track explains, your grip pressure should be as light as possible, which means little to no squeezing.
+This will be different for everyone, so learn the warning signs that identify excess grip pressure to help limit it.

 If you are excessively squeezing the bowling ball throughout the shot, you’ll find consistently making good shots difficult.
 You’ll want your thumbhole to be as tight as possible while still allowing you to release the ball.

 If you experience callusing on the back or the front of your thumb, likely you are squeezing the bowling ball with too much pressure and it’s time to get your fit looked at by your pro shop operator.